Gus Weinberg

 Gus C. Weinberg (c.
-1865 – August 11, 1952) was an actor, writer, and composer who appears in early-twentieth-century American films.
+1865 – August 11, 1952) was an actor, writer, and composer who appeared in early-twentieth-century American films.
 He also had theatrical roles during his career.
 Weinberg lived in Milwaukee but traveled widely, appearing in several lead roles in touring shows in the United States and London.
 Some of the songs he wrote became popular.

 Life and career

 He was born in Milwaukee, Wisconsin.
 As early as 1891, he was described as "familiar to Milwaukee audiences", and it was reported that "his original topical songs are being whistled all over Milwaukee", where he sometimes performed with his sister Joey Weinberg.
 At least two musicians were recorded performing the song "Girl Wanted" he composed.

 In 1934 it was reported that "[F. P.] Choate arranged to take over the historic old Mason theater, where he had acted in musical plays with Gus Weinberg and other stars of the day".
 Weinberg was still alive as of 1936, when it was reported that "Gus Weinberg, play writer and actor, has returned to New York after a summer vacation spent with his sister on the back shore drive".
 Shortly after his death, a 1952 retrospective in Omaha, Nebraska, noted: